 Remote Logging to a Syslog server allows administrators to log important system and debugging information.
-The Remote Logging configuration page allows reporting to a Syslog server to be enabled or disabled as well as management of a list of Syslog servers to report to (see Figure 16).
+The Remote Logging configuration page allows reporting to a Syslog server to be enabled or disabled as well as management of a list of Syslog servers to report to (see Figure 18).

-To configure the Remote Logging on the EtherWAN Managed Switch:
+To configure Remote Logging: